Lust, Caution (novella): Plot summary

-During the Japanese occupation of China, Wang Chia-chih (Wang Jiazhi), a young former actress and drama student, along with other radical Cantonese students take on a dangerous mission to disrupt the Wang Jingwei regime.
-He is the man who will negotiate and collaborate with the invading Japanese forces to form a government in China.
+During the Japanese occupation of China, Wang Chia-chih (Wang Jiazhi), a young former actress and drama student, along with other radical Cantonese students, takes on a dangerous mission to disrupt the Wang Jingwei regime.
+Wang is the man who has negotiated and collaborated with the invading Japanese forces to form a government in China.
 The radical group plans to assassinate Mr. Yee (Yi), a co-collaborator of Wang Jingwei.
-Chia-chih is assigned a role to disguise as the wife of Mr. Mai, a Hong Kong businessman who is made bankrupt with the bombing of Pearl Harbor and the fall of Hong Kong.
-Her task is to seduce Mr. Yee and facilitate the ambush.
+Chia-chih is assigned a role in disguise as the wife of Mr. Mai, a Hong Kong businessman who is made bankrupt after the bombing of Pearl Harbor and the fall of Hong Kong.
+Her task is to seduce Mr. Yee and facilitate the assassination.

 Initially, the student conspirators plan to assassinate Mr. Yee during his stay in Hong Kong.
 However, the Yees unexpectedly have to leave for Mainland China.
-The group is disbanded due to a lack of funds and the low chance of Mr. Yee to be close in proximity.
-During this period, the female student conspirators denounce Chia-chih as a whore because of her sexual relations with Liang Jun-sheng, who is tasked to train Chia-chih as a seductress.
+The group is disbanded due to a lack of funds and the low chances of getting close enough to Mr. Yee in order to kill him.
+During this period, the female student conspirators denounce Chia-chih as a whore because of her sexual relationship with Liang Jun-sheng, who is tasked with training Chia-chih as a seductress.
 The mission resumes after Wu, a member of the anti-Japanese underground resistance in Shanghai, offers to sponsor its continuation in Shanghai.

 In Shanghai, Chia-chih becomes a part of Mrs. Yee's regular mahjong group.
 She seduces Mr. Yee and has a secret affair with him.
-Throughout their liaison, Chia-chih struggles internally between her personal attachment to Mr. Yee and her task to lure him into an assassination trap.
-On the day of the impending assassination, Mr. Yee offers to buy Chia-chih a rare diamond ring when they visit a jeweler to replace a gem from one of her earrings.
-As they wait for the jeweler to prepare a receipt, Chia-chih presumes that Mr. Yee's feelings for her are genuine and agonizes over the thought of the impending assassination.
-At the last minute, she simply tells him to run, a discreet way of warning him of the impending assassination.
+Throughout their liaison, Chia-chih struggles internally between her personal attachment to Mr. Yee and her assignment to lure him into an assassination trap.
+On the day of the impending assassination, Mr. Yee offers to buy Chia-chih a rare diamond ring when they visit a jeweller to replace a gem from one of her earrings.
+As they wait for the jeweller to prepare a receipt, Chia-chih presumes that Mr. Yee's feelings for her are genuine and agonizes over the thought of his impending assassination.
+At the last minute, she simply tells him to run, a discreet way of warning him of the attempt on his life.
 He successfully flees.

 Chia-chih and her fellow conspirators are captured in a blockade and executed on the information given by Mr. Yee.
 After the execution, Mr. Yee realizes his love for Chia-chih.
 Nevertheless, he deludes himself that the executions avert rumors of his affair from spreading.
 The novella ends with him leaving the room filled with the socializing Tai tais.